 Another second.
 Nothing.

-The third second.
+Third second.
 My enemy had spotted me.
-I started shooting from the hip, not hoping to hit, just to keep him down.
+I started shooting from the hip, not hoping to hit, just trying to keep him down.

 Fourth second.
 He took aim.
+Shit.
 He was a pro.
 He knew I couldn’t hit him.

 Fifth second.
 For the second time that day, the Russki sniper blew my brains out.